Discover 33 Delightful Things to Do in Mallorca, Spain!

 Soller tram

-According to the official schedule, the streetcar (tram) runs hourly.
+According to the official schedule, the streetcar (vintage tram) runs as follows in the summer season:

 11) See Es Pontas